The best day trips from London

 How far is Oxford from London: 75 minutes

 Obviously, Oxford is the other famous university city of England.
 Rivalry is still alive and kicking: in London I went to a charity event with a goat race (in stead of the famous boat race).
 I mean, come on.
-Oxford is a lot smaller than Cambridge, and after a few hours I was pretty much done.
-But as far as visiting universities goes it’s much more accessible than Cambridge, and if you want to experience the real Harry Potter vibe, you have to be in Oxford!
+Oxford is a lot smaller than Cambridge, and after a few hours I had seen everything.
+But as far as visiting universities goes it’s much more accessible than Cambridge, and if you want to experience the real Harry Potter vibe (parts of the film were filmed here!), you have to be in Oxford!

 How far is Brighton from London: 75 minutes

-Visit London and also visit the beach?
-Brighton has your back, including the pier and the number of tourists.
-Yet it also has a really colorful and artistic city centre.
+Brighton is the sea side town all Londoners flock to when the sun starts to shine.
+I’ve been there twice.
+Brighton not only has a famous pier, but it also has a really colorful and artistic city centre.
 During the sixties a big group of hippies established themselves in Brighton, which makes the city a beautiful hodgepodge of hip & high class people.
 Because don’t be mistaken: the houses over here cost a fortune.
 Brighton is a really cool choice to get some fresh air at the beach, eat at great restaurants and shop till you drop.
+I always liked visiting.

 How far is Bath from London: 1,5 hours

 If you want to visit a real classic English city, Bath is the place to go.
+It’s actually possibly my favourite English city after London.
+It’s just that pretty.
 Bath is stylish with beautiful Victorian houses, and offers a lot in terms of dining and shopping.
 Make sure to bring your wallet though :-) The biggest attraction in Bath are the Roman baths of course, which are really interesting to visit.
 Highly recommended!

-What can I say… you have to have seen them at some point, right?
-At least that’s what I think.
-So we decided to also visit Stonehenge during our road trip through South England.
-It’s not cheap, but it’s definitely impressive.
-Just thinking about these stones that have been put here thousands of years ago, without the technology we have nowadays… very special.
-After about two hours you’ve seen everything at Stonehenge, so you can still choose to explore nearby Salisbury (where your train will arrive and depart from).
+What can I say… you have to have seen this centuries old icon at some point, right?
+At least that’s how I feel.
+So to visit Stonehenge during our road trip through South England was a no-brainer.
+I was actually more impressed than I thought I’d be.
+Just thinking about these stones that have been put here thousands of years ago, without the technology we have nowadays… it’s very special.
+After about 90 minutes you’ve seen everything at Stonehenge, so you can still choose to explore nearby Salisbury (where your train will arrive and depart from).

 How far is Cotswolds from London: 1,5 hour

-If you’re going to Cotswolds, you’d best go for a whole weekend.
-But if you really want to, you can still see a lot in just a day if you leave on time.
-Choose about three city sights you’d like to see, enjoy the nature on your way there, and submerge yourself in the vibe of the cute/dull-ish English countryside villages.
-You’d have to rent a car if you want to explore the area though, sorry!
+If you’re going to Cotswolds, you’re best off reserving a whole weekend for the pleasure.
+But if you really want to, you can still see a lot in just a day.
+Choose about three city towns you’d like to see, enjoy the nature on your way there, and submerge yourself in the vibe of the cute and quiet English countryside villages.
+You’d have to rent a car if you want to explore the area.

 How far is Windsor from London: 45 minutes

-Personally I only spent two hours in Windsor, without visiting the castle, but I could already tell Windsor is a really nice place to visit.
+Personally I only spent two hours in Windsor, and sadly did not get to visit the castle which is undoubtedly the highlight of your visit.
+But even so I could already tell Windsor is a really nice place to visit.
 It has a vibrant city centre full of pubs and eateries and you can also sit and stroll along the river.
+Alternatively, you can get a beautiful 2 hour boat ride through Windsor over the famous Thames river.
 Of course Windsor is mostly known because of the castle where the royal family is often staying.
-The castle is publicly accessible and I still want to visit some time!
+The castle is publicly accessible and you can check ticket prices here.

 How far is Manchester from London: 2 hours

 Just like the Cotswolds, Manchester is best when you spend the night there.
 But if you leave early in the morning you could still make it into a day trip.
 Let me start by saying Manchester is not necessarily a beautiful city.
-But it’s definitely a nice city where the atmosphere is really enjoyable.
-You’ll mostly find it in restaurants and a countless number of pubs.
+But it’s definitely a nice city where the atmosphere is really vibrant and fun.
+You’ll mostly find this in hip restaurants and a countless number of pubs.
 The city also has a huge shopping mall if that’s the thing you’re looking for.

-A last tip for traveling by train: make sure to book your train seats as early as possible when you’re going to Manchester.
+A last tip for traveling by train: make sure to book your train seats as early as possible, especially when you’re going to Manchester.
 Otherwise the route will be very expensive.
-For all the other cities booking way in advance doesn’t matter that much.
 To check out train schedules and tickets for day trips from London you can visit Trainline.com.

 Want more inspiration on day trips?
 Read this great post on cultural daytrips from London, from my friend Raphael.